guildai/guildai/guild/tests/packages.md

     >>> import guild.package

-Because packages are tied to namespace support, we have to initialize Guild namespaces before running tests.

-    >>> import guild.namespace
-    >>> guild.namespace.init_namespaces()

 Package names include namespaces, either by explicitly including a namespace, or implicitly by way of a default namespace.